WooCommerce Invoicing: Email Invoices with Pay Now Links

 Step 1: Create a new order

 In your WordPress dashboard, go to WooCommerce > Orders > Add Order.
-You'll enter the customer and item information used to generate an invoice here.
-Click the pencil icon next to Billing Details to enter your customer's information.
+Here, you'll enter the customer and item information used to generate an invoice.
+Click the pencil icon beside Billing Details to enter your customer's information.

-Important: Enter a valid email address for your customers to receive the invoice.
+Important: Enter a valid email address so your customers can receive the invoice.

 Choose the payment gateway you want your customer to use for this transaction in the Payment Method drop-down.